rrigato/architecture/README.md

 ## recommendation
 Yes, an interesting take on how to continually improve your code base.
 Not every refactoring pattern will hit home, but some certainly will

+# test_driven_design
+- theories on the best approaches for building up an automated test suite you can believe in

 # the_mythical_man_month
 author:
 - Frederick Brooks

 ## summary
+- Collections of essays on how to estimate timeline and structure teams for enterprise software development projects

 ## recommendation

 # webpack